Christabel Ligami (Special Correspondent)

 This is the first time Pauline is delivering in a health facility.
 She was referred here by Cecilia Appa, a community Health Volunteer and a traditional birth attendant in Samburu.
 Ms Appa accompanied Pauline from home to the hospital one week to her delivery date and stayed at the maternal shelter at the health center built specifically for mothers to wait days before their delivery and/or after delivery.

-Pauline walked over 100 kilometers to get to the hospital early enough to avoid rushing the last minute and also she did not want to take chances in case of a problem during delivery.
+Pauline walked for about 50km kilometers to get to the hospital early enough to avoid rushing the last minute and also she did not want to take chances in case of a problem during delivery.

-In Samburu, mothers live far from the health facilities and are sometimes required to walk even up to 200 Kilometers to get to the hospital.
+In Samburu, mothers live far from the health facilities and expectant mothers walk for about 70km to get to the hospital.
 As a result most of them choose to deliver at home.

 For Pauline, three things encouraged her to deliver in the hospital- one is the maternal shelter built just like the Samburu cultural guts, the birthing stool that she will use during delivery and lastly, the comfort that her traditional birth attendant who helped her deliver her other two children will be with her at the hospital during delivery.